Wvrmhat/WebScrapingExample/README.md

 ---
 Shebang specifies which interpreter/application should be used to run specified files
 >#!/usr/bin/env python3
->Takes python from the environment of the system
+>/nTakes python from the environment of the system

 In linvux it is possible to make files executable
 >chmod +x main.py